andrijasinski/andrijasinski.github.io/content/work/_index.md

 url: work
 ---

 Astrologers proclaim week of ~~fart~~ fine art.
 These pictures are worth exploring.

-It's all downhill from here.
+But don't be too excited, it's all downhill from here.